 Hearty Beef Stew

 As a kid, we ate a lot of beef stew.
-In fact, this recipe was our standard Sunday dinner.
+In fact, this Hearty Beef Stew recipe was our standard Sunday dinner.
 Everything would go into the Dutch oven and then into the oven before we went to church and when we got home 3 hours later, it would be ready.
 We ate it with whole wheat bread and butter and it felt warm and homey.
 I’ve changed the old standard a little–added some (a lot of) garlic, substituted V8 for tomato juice and beef bouillon instead of just salt.
 But really, it’s all the same: something easy, nourishing, and delicious that just about everybody loves.

 • Stew Meat – You’ll also need some lean stew meat.
 You may need to cut some of the pieces into something a little more bite-sized.

-1. Pop that in the preheated oven for 3 hours, and that’s it!
+2. Pop that in the preheated oven for 3 hours, and that’s it!

 Frequently Asked Questions

-• Can I make this ahead of time?
 Yes!
 Soups and stews are often even better when reheated and usually freeze really well.
 You can prepare the stew and reheat as needed, or freeze individual portions in silicone muffin tins or Souper Cubes for an easy lunch or dinner.

-5 from 1 vote
+5 from 22 votes

 A hearty, comforting, and EASY beef stew recipe perfect for cozy nights inside!